makeasnek/FindTheMag2/readme.md

 ### Notes on profitability:
 This tool can be configured to only crunch when "profitable" based on Gridcoin's latest price.
-In order for this calculation to work correctly, you must input your local electric rates and rig wattage information into the config file.
+In order for this calculation to work correctly, you must input your local electric rates and rig wattage information into the user_config file.

 When you first run the tool, it will dedicate a minimum of 10 hours (or 5 WUs whichever comes first) of crunching to each project in "benchmarking" mode.
 This is crucial to determining the profitability of a project since the amount of credit you earn on